italia/daf-semantic-kbaselib/README.md

 After the creation and the `mvn install` command, the library will be available to projects, and we can use the library in the usual way.

-**TODO**: in order to simplify the builds and avoiding the local installtion, at some point the library will be available using nexus or directly on maven central.

 ### maven usage